 Revise subdivision (b) as follows:

 (b) A new application may be required when an existing, individual self-insurer reincorporates, merges, changes ownership, or adds a new or separate subsidiary or affiliate to its existing workers' compensation self-insurance program.
-In some cases, it may be possible to amend and transfer an existing certificate without a new application.
+In some cases, it may be possible to amend and transfer an existing certificate without a new application, which decision shall be made by the Chief.

 Insert “(3)” following “three” in subdivision (c)(1).